Here are all the winners from the 2024 Grammys – rolling list

 Drake & 21 Savage – ‘Her Loss’

-Killer Mike – ‘Michael’
+Killer Mike – ‘Michael’ – winner

 Metro Boomin – ‘Heroes & Villains’